APIs Provided by Fess

 The v2 API uses session-based authentication.
 Log in via POST /auth/login; on success, a session is established and a CSRF token is issued.
 The current authentication state can be checked with GET /auth/me.
 See Authentication / Session API for details.

-Endpoints such as search that do not require login can be used anonymously (depending on settings such as app.login.required).
+Endpoints such as search that do not require login can be used anonymously (depending on the System Settings “Login Required” option).

 CSRF Token